-The Corporate team is currently recognized as “Band 1” for Washington state in the 2016 edition of Chambers USA.
+The Corporate team is currently recognized as “Band 1” for Washington State in the 20176 edition of Chambers USA.
 Over the past five years, corporate lawyers in the firm’s Seattle office have led on nearly 100 transactions ranging from mid-sized all the way up to cross-border billion dollar deals.
 Lawyers in the group represent clients across all industry sectors with a particular focus on technology, energy, and consumer products.

-The Seattle labor and employment practice advises employers on general employment issues, helps draft policies and handbooks and handles complex union, leave law and wage and hour issues.
+The Seattle labor and employment practice advises employers on general employment issues; helps draft policies and handbooks; and handles complex union, leave law, and wage and hour issues.
 Members also assist clients in responding to agency investigations and represent them in discrimination, wage and hour, and other lawsuits filed in state and federal court.
 The group has extensive experience in conducting legal compliance and due diligence audits for clients and in evaluating potential acquisition targets.

 Clients call upon our real estate lawyers to address development, construction, leasing, acquisition, financing, eminent domain, and real estate litigation needs.
-Our team is recognized as “Band 1” for Washington state in the 2015 edition of Chambers USA.
 The real estate practice group has worked on some of the most complex public/private joint ventures and infrastructure projects in the Pacific Northwest.
-Our lawyers have also handled the sale/leaseback of a $340 million portfolio of building material outlets in 25 states as part of a corporate asset sale, assisted a global software company in developing its data centers, and helped finance hotels and resorts throughout the US.
-Our environmental, land and natural resources lawyers are recognized as a top-tier group having the broad range of knowledge and considerable experience with large-scale, capital-intensive public and private projects, and acquisitions.
+We also offer clients nearly 20 lawyers who focus their practices on environmental, land and natural resources issues.
+Our team is recognized as a top-tier group having the broad range of knowledge and considerable experience with large-scale, capital-intensive public and private projects, and acquisitions.